adishavit/mittens/README.md

 }
 ```

+#### The DRY Principle

 What if this was not `main()` but multiple exported DLL C-functions?

 You would need to duplicate the catch code above at the end of *each* function!
-If the exception handling policy is changed you had better make sure that you re-copy-paste everything at the end of each of these functions.
+When the exception handling policy is changed (e.g. when new exception types are added or different logging is needed), you had better make sure that you re-copy-paste everything properly at the end of each one of these functions.

 Our handler is an object that can be created a reused.
 This allows us to separate the exception handling code and policy from the site where the exception is caught.
 Define the (composite) handler once, and use it over and over anywhere it is needed:

 ```